 The commonality of all martial arts became apparent and Chi-Do was born in 1995 as an eclectic mix of all that he had learned into one system.

-Having now treated over 15,000 individuals since he began his therapy career and taught over 1,000 students the art is seen as a lifetime study of all aspects necessary to be able to train in any art anywhere in the world.
+Having now treated over 15,000 individuals since he began his therapy career and taught over 1,000 students.
+The art is seen as a lifetime study of all aspects necessary to be able to train in any martial art or Tai Chi anywhere in the world.

 He was awarded Honorary 5th dan in 1995 and by a panel of 6 of his peers, Master of Chi-Do in 1999 at a ceremony in Epsom.

 He was awarded Best Complementary Therapist 2015 by the Institute For Complementary and Natural Medicine.
 (Now succeeded by The Confederation of Healing Organisations, administering the BRCP)

 In 2021 he was accepted as a Fellow of the Complementary Medical Association.

 The Chi-Do symbol is our patented logo.
 It illustrates the emanation of light from the heart.